isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-physical-therapists/index.md

 ###  [1.
 Skechers Men's GO Walk 5-55500 Sneaker](https://www.amazon.com/dp/B07MNJWWKZ/?tag=p-policy-20)

 Skechers Men's GO Walk 5-55500 is for Physical Therapists who spend long hours on their feet.
-Its an easy slip-on [shoe](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/) with a fabric pull loop within the heel section for quick removal or wearing of the shoe.
+Its an easy slip-on [shoe](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/)with a fabric pull loop within the heel section for quick removal or wearing of the shoe.

 The upper of GO Walk 5-55500 features a soft-engineered mesh fabric that allows ample flow of air into the shoe.
 The upper texture detailing makes the shoe appealing and professional.